geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 And then we have real zero dependency AMD.
 Will it be fast?
 Uh, it should.

 ##### **Geohot** [[00:48:52](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2932)]
 Yeah.
-I mean, check out...
+I mean, check out..
 So AMD as a matmall is a copy from the Seb blog post stuff.
 But yeah, it's very fast.
 Actually, by just cleaning up his stuff, I've managed to get another 10% of speed on top of his stuff.
-So I'm getting like...
+So I'm getting like..
 I didn't get his 50 teraflops.
 I got like 45, but then I managed to get it up to like 50.
 So it should.
 Yeah.
 I mean, it should.
 It should.
 If it's not fast, we'll finally have a way to understand why it's not fast.
 Like, if you write something in C and it's not fast, like, okay, why is it not fast?
 Good luck.
 The GPU execution model is so complex.

 ##### **Chrism** [[00:49:44](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2984)]
 It's not fast.
 It's not fast.